I Started Eating For My Gut Health & Here's How My Life Changed

 Despite making dozens of dietary and lifestyle changes in honor of my gut health, I—like many people in wellness—was bloated more often than I wanted to be.
 I always figured it was stress, and while this does play a role, it was raw foods that were really the culprit.

 I feel like it's important to note that never in my life did I think raw foods would be a problem for me; in fact, I used to pride myself on being able to eat raw cauliflower and broccoli without any issues.
-But when I cut out all raw veggies—at the suggestion of nutritionist Kevin Libby at PH2 Nutrition, who creates custom plans based on his clients' unique metabolisms—I was pretty shocked.
+But when I cut out all raw veggies, I was pretty shocked.
 My occasional bloat had become extremely occasional, and my digestive system seemed to really appreciate the rest.
 Who would have thought?

 4. I feel less anxious and stressed.

 The connection between gut health and mental health is hard to ignore.
 In fact, out of all the supplements, Dr. Aparna Iyer—an integrative psychiatrist—is most likely to recommend a probiotic.
-In mindbodygreen's Functional Nutrition Program, there's an entire section called Brain Health: Choosing Foods for Optimal Mental Well-Being.
-Taught by mbg Collective member Dr. Mark Hyman, this section was a game-changer for me in terms of understanding the connections between gut health and the microbiome, inflammation, and mental health issues like anxiety and depression.
+Understanding the connections between gut health and the microbiome, inflammation, and mental health issues like anxiety and depression are so important for eating food to feel your best.
 For example, did you know that studies have already shown that sugar consumption is linked to an increased risk of depression?
 It's true, and it's something we should all be more aware of.

 This gut-brain connection is something I've experienced firsthand, and it's a major reason I continue to maintain a gut-friendly lifestyle despite its challenges (i.e., missing out on mac and cheese).
 When my lifestyle is in a good place—meaning I'm eating nourishing foods and staying away from caffeine, alcohol, dairy, simple carbs, and added sugars—I'm able to take things in stride and handle everyday life stressors with more ease.
 When I get off track, my mental health takes a hit, and it reminds me to show my gut a little extra attention.